 9. Las Vegas, NV

-Las Vegas, NV is a quirky city, and definitely not for everyone.
+Las Vegas, NV, is quirky and not for everyone.
 But the real estate market moves fast, and it’s eclectic.
 Many people move in and out of Las Vegas, which is part of what makes it so appealing in terms of real estate.
-If you’re just trying to make money, you want to see a lot of product churn.
+If you’re trying to make money, you want to see a lot of product churn.

 10. Vancouver, WA

-Vancouver, WA has been growing quickly.
-As a suburb of Portland, Vancouver is capturing a lot of people who are fleeing more expensive areas.
-And as most real estate professionals know, that hikes up prices and ensures that there’s a steady flow of new traffic.
+Vancouver, WA, has been growing quickly.
+As a suburb of Portland, Vancouver is capturing many people fleeing more expensive areas.
+And as most real estate professionals know, that hikes up prices and ensures a steady flow of new traffic.

-If you want to get into an up-and-coming area that’s not as hustle and bustle as Las Vegas, Vancouver might be the right choice for you.
-Alternatively, you could consider Portland — although the dramatic, rising house prices can make the market a little more finicky.
+If you want to get into an up-and-coming area that’s not as hustle and bustle as Las Vegas, Vancouver might be the right choice.
+Alternatively, you could consider Portland — although the dramatic, rising house prices can make the market more finicky.

 11. Phoenix, AZ

 Ignore the heat, if you will.
 Phoenix remains one of the best places to live, with a solid and affordable median house price.
-And because it’s such an affordable place to live, there are a lot of people moving in and out at any given time.
+And because it’s such an affordable place to live, many people are moving in and out at any given time.
 For the real estate agent who wants to invest in their future, it wouldn’t hurt to do so in Phoenix.

 Finding the Right City for You

-If you’re thinking about property values, you might be thinking of going to Honolulu, HI, New York City, NY, or Los Angeles, CA. But every real estate agent thinks about that!
-If you’re going to online real estate school, you have a lot of doors open to you.
+If you’re considering property values, consider visiting Honolulu, HI, New York City, NY, or Los Angeles, CA. But every real estate agent thinks about that!
+If you’re going to online real estate school, you have many doors open.
 But you might not want to go for the obvious choices.

-It’s a bit harder to become a real estate professional in these areas.
-Though there are a lot of high-value real estate sales, and there’s extraordinary real estate market health, the market is also more volatile and more competitive.
+Becoming a real estate professional in these areas is a bit harder.
+Though there are a lot of high-value real estate sales and extraordinary real estate market health, the market is also more volatile and more competitive.